 Mum of two, Stacy found the rule tough, but powered through and followed it.
 She shares, “The no washing of hair for 30 days was unbearable but I managed it by applying baby powder instead.”

-But she says she did break one rule and it did not serve her well in the long run, “I took a shower two days after delivering as it was encouraged in the hospital in New Zealand where I gave birth.
+She did break one rule and it did not serve her well in the long run.
+“I took a shower two days after delivering as it was encouraged in the hospital in New Zealand where I gave birth.
 But soon after I realised it gave me backaches,” she shares.

 Rule #2: Eat lots of ginger

-A strict and regimented diet is part of confinement practices all around the world, and it is no different for Chinese confinement practices in Singapore.
+A strict and regimented diet is part of confinement practices all around the world.
+It is no different for Chinese confinement practices in Singapore.
 Tracie shares, “I ate confinement food full of ginger and other wind-eliminating ingredients, so my immunity is pretty good; I rarely fall sick.”

 But not all rules of diet work.
-Says Tracie, “One thing that didn’t work for me though was consuming papaya and fish soup to increase breast milk flow.
-That had no effect on me and sadly, I didn’t produce any milk.”
+“One thing that didn’t work for me though was consuming papaya and fish soup to increase breast milk flow.
+That had no effect on me and sadly, I didn’t produce any milk,” shared Tracie.

 Another mum, Cheryl followed the diet rules very diligently.
 The mum of two says, “I didn’t touch any tap water.
 My helper boiled water to fill up a pail- enough for me to use daily.
 I used a herbal bath and boiled water for washing hands, brushing teeth etc. I didn’t drink water for a month, only had red dates tea.”